SerhiyPro/TimeTracker/README.md

 ## Getting Started

 ### Prerequisites
-Ensure you've got python(at least 3.6) and pip installed Use pip (package manager) to install all requirements from requirements files
+Ensure you've got python(at least 3.6) and pip installed.

+Use pip (package manager) to install all requirements from requirements files

 For windows